-2. The government is directing us to insulate building walls in an attempt to reduce greenhouse gas emissions.
-The more energy we use to heat our homes the more greenhouse gases we add to the atmosphere.
-Northern Ireland MP Sammy Wilson believes that man-made global warming is a con.
-The government's Building Regulations is directing us to increase the amount of insulation within the walls of our homes and factories.
-To achieve this, cavity walls are built to hold 60mm thick insulation and double glazed windows are sealed to prevent heat loss.
+greenhouse gase greenhouse gase believes that man is directing us to factories.
+To achi is directing us to insulate building walls in an attempt to reduce emissions.
+The more energy we use to heat our homes the more es we add to the atmosphere.
+Northern Ireland MP Sammy Wilson n-made global warming is a con.
+The government's Building Regulations increase the amount of insulation within the walls of our homes and ieve this, cavity walls are built to hold 60mm thick insulation and double are sealed to prevent heat loss.

+a.
+Paragraph Topic:

+b.
+Sentence that does es not fit in:

+c.
+Sentence does not t belong because: